Kentico/bug-hunter/README.md

+**🛈 This repository contains Kentico's internal code that is of no use to the general public.
+Please explore our [other repositories](https://github.com/Kentico).**

 # thesis-roslyn
 This repository contains BugHunter analyzers for Kentico CMS solution.
 They were implemented as part of the master thesis at Faculty of Informatics, Masaryk University.